finaptic/terms-and-conditions/In_App_Test_Only/product_terms_and_conditions_for_depositv1.md

 Fees may also be charged for use of an ATM by the ATM provider.

+### NOTE

+**"Card Terms & Conditions" will apply when a Card has been issued & associated with the account.**

 **Interest:** There is no interest paid on account balances.

 **Partial payment of purchase:** Your account must have enough money to cover the entire cost of a transaction.
 If it does not, the merchant may accept a partial payment transaction.
 You must then cover the difference with another form of payment such as a credit card or cash.

 **Expiry date:** Your card has an expiry date which is shown on your card.
 We will replace your physical card when it expires.
 Your virtual card will be automatically renewed.

 **Lost or stolen card:** You must inform us promptly if your card is lost or stolen.

 You can contact customer services as indicated on the line Information about your Finaptic Pilot above.

 You can temporarily block the use of your card via the mobile application.

 **Cancellation:** You can cancel the card connected to your Finaptic Pilot Account at any time by contacting us through the methods listed in the line Information about your Finaptic Account above.
 The cancellation of your card does not automatically close your Finaptic Pilot Account.
 You must also request to close your account.

 **Uninsured deposit:** Money on your Finaptic Account is not insured by the Canada Deposit Insurance Corporation.

 ## Finaptic Account Agreement